Leather Archives & Museum

 Chloe Cooper’s knit and sewn sculptures act as organic abstractions of the human form- visceral and playful.
 These sculptures explore our perceptions of the body, dissolving reality, questioning the limitations of the self, and our physical boundaries.
 Her work highlights the malleability we have over our physical and mental self in her use of process and materials.

 Clarita Lulic is a visual artist specializing in lens based media, sculpture and performance.
 Born in Newcastle-Upon-Tyne, North East England, Clarita gained her BA in Contemporary Photographic Practice from Northumbria University and later returned there to complete a graduate fellowship and artist residency.
-Her work in self-portraiture and cruise ship photography has won her a Nation Media Museum (UK) Photography award and an Arts Council England Individual Grant for the Arts and has been exhibited and published internationally.
-Clarita is a British Fulbright Scholar and currently lives in Tempe, Arizona whilst completing an MFA in Studio Art (emphasis in Photography) at Arizona State University.
+Her work in self-portraiture and cruise ship photography has won her a Nation Media Museum (UK) Photography award, an Arts Council England Individual Grant for the Arts and has been exhibited and published internationally.
+Clarita is a British Fulbright with an MFA in Studio Art from Arizona State University.
+She currently lives in the Uk where she works as an artist and kink leatherworker.

 Luis Mejico is multidisciplinary artist and independent curator.
 Xe has performed and exhibited work at the Art Institute of Chicago, Museum of Contemporary Art of Chicago, Queens Museum in New York, Mana Contemporary Chicago, Links Hall, Zhou Brothers Art Center, The Oak Park Art League, The Uptown Arts Center, and Jan Brandt Gallery, among others.
-Xe recently curated NINETEEN: THE REUP, an exhibition of marginalized artists for the Chicago Loop Alliance’s ACTIVATE series.
-Xis first solo show, I will hurt you, recently opened in February 2017.
+Xe was recently named a 2017 Oxbow Fellow, and will begin xis fellowship in late May.
+Xis first solo show, I will hurt you, opened in February 2017 at the Guadalupe Cultural Arts Center in San Antonio, TX.
 Xe is seeking xis BFA at SAIC (2017).

 James Murray is a visual artist and music producer with a BFA from the School of the Museum of Fine Arts Boston & Tufts University and an MFA from the School of the Art Institute of Chicago.
 His work explores the languages, histories, narratives, archetypes and spaces of queer communities both past and present through materials that include sound, drawing, new media, video, performance and books.
 James has been exhibited and screened nationally and internationally.
 He is included in both the Kinsey Institute and the Joan Flash Artists’ Book Collection and resides in Chicago.